 Encourages social bonding and self-expression.

-When cooking, seniors can have fun working together with staff and peers, benefiting from the help and support of others.
+When cooking, seniors with Alzheimer's can have fun preparing a delectable meal while benefiting from the help and support of their loved ones.
 Since there is nothing quite like the love of food, it's easy to bond with others over the deliciousness of a meal or dessert.
 The act of creating something delicious and beautiful provides seniors with a fun and social outlet for self-expression.

-Learn more about our senior activities program and get ideas for different ways that you can engage your aging loved ones through sensory-activating activities such as cooking!
-If you'd like to visit Orchard Park or experience one of our senior living activities firsthand, feel free to connect with us; we'd love to meet you!
+Learn more about life at Blue Harbor and get ideas for different activities designed for seniors with memory loss.
+Also, you may find our communications tips for caregivers helpful, too.
+If you'd like to visit one of our communities and or experience our senior living activities firsthand, feel free to connect with our True Blue team; we'd love to meet you!

 Back to Community Life